KimKirk/Contributions-to-Current-Market-Value-of-Single-Family-Units/README.md

-# Contributions-to-Current-Market-Value-of-Single-Family-Units-Finance-Housing
+# Contributions-to-Current-Market-Value-of-Single-Family-Units
+- Finance: Housing
+- Inferential data analysis was conducted using multivariate linear regression to determine factors that influence current market value of single family housing units for 2013.
 - All files are self-contained analysis reports that include necessary variables.
 - Many businesses still use Excel as a primary "database"/data storage device; to accomodate this, all files are Excel based and analysis was run using Excel.

-- Inferential data analysis was conducted using multivariate linear regression to determine factors that influence current market value of single family housing units for 2013.

 ## Processing Instructions:
 - Use Excel or application that can open .xlsx files to view the analysis report.